peter9teufel/raspmedia/README.md

 The RaspMedia Player can be configured over Ethernet or WiFi using a suitable WiFi USB Dongle (e.g. Asus N10).
 To setup WiFi the player has to be connected over Ethernet first to send suitable WiFi configurations using the desktop application.

 ###Compatibility###
+####Player devices####
 RaspMedia is compatible with the Raspberry Pi (Model B) with Raspbian installed and with the Raspberry Clone *Banana Pi* with the *Raspbian for Banana Pi* image installed.
 The installation script differs between the two environments and takes care about a correct installation.
   * Note: Banana Pi uses a different default SSH login then the Raspberry Pi.
 Make yourself comfortable on how to log in to your device.
 The installation routine is then identical.

+####Desktop applications####
+The desktop applications for the RaspMedia player are compatible with Windows Vista/7/8 (32/64 bit), Mac OSX 10.6+, Ubuntu (12.04+) and Fedora 20.
+Available executables that I compile for different systems can be found at http://bit.do/raspmedia
+Other operating systems then mentioned above may work but are not tested.
+Feel free to install the required dependencies and try to compile on other systems as well.

 ##Installation##
 Setting up a RaspMedia player is easy, the complete installation on the raspberry pi is done using a installation script, the desktop software is written in python and can be simply compiled to an executable with pyinstaller using the provided build scripts.